Suryansh-Dey/mySTL/readme.md

 # mySTL
-A library for competitive programming to solve even graph problems in minutes!
+A library to make you best competitive programmer on earth!
 # Documentation
 Read `mySTL.hpp` for documentation of the library.
 Yup I m that lzy